-To date we have completed Phase 1, and are on track to complete Phase 2, and potentially Phase 4, for 2024.
-We have constructed 4 km of fencing (2 highway km's) in 2020-2023 and retrofitted 4 underpasses.
+To date we have completed Phases 1 and 2, and are on track to complete Phase 3 for 2025.
+We have constructed 8.4 km of fencing (4.2 highway km's) in 2020-2024 and retrofitted 6 underpasses.

 In 2021, we retrofitted Loop Bridge and Carbon Creek Bridge.
 These sites were selected as they offered an opportunity to improve wildlife movement at minimal cost.
 We also completed geotechnical surveys at the proposed overpass site.
 In 2022, we retrofitted Alexander Creek Bridge.
-At each structure, retrofitting often meant manually creating trails to facilitate movement underneath, therefore acting as an underpass for wildlife to safely cross the highway.
 We erected wildlife exclusion fence on both sides of the highway between Loop and Carbon Bridges in 2022 to connect the two structures retrofitted in 2021.
-Work on Alexander Bridge completed in 2022 prepared for the next phase of fencing between Carbon and Alexander - which will connect three complete structures in 2024.
+Work on Alexander Bridge completed in 2022 prepared for phase 2 fencing between Carbon and Alexander which was completed in fall 2024.
+In 2024 we also retrofitted Old Town and Michel Creek bridges with walking paths across the rip rap.